2013

 ● 3-15-2013: I highly value originality in my own work.
 But I don’t strive for it.
 I’ve been blessed with so great a degree of originality that I don’t have to focus on it in doing my work, any more than, if I were writing with a red pen, I would have to focus on the ink on the page being red—it just comes out that way, automatically, even despite myself.
 I concentrate on other elements of my work, but not on that one.

-● 3-30-2013: (From a 4-29-2001 Diary-Journal entry.)
+● 3-30-2013: (From a 4-29-2001 Diary entry.)
 A personal motto, one that I wouldn’t propose for anyone else, might be: Work when you can; rest or play when you can’t work.
 Of course, your work can be your play as well, if you enjoy your work—the ideal situation.

 ● 3-31-2013: I must learn to give as good as I get, at least in certain situations.